jigx-com/jigx-docs-examples/docs/Components/form.md

 :::

 :::VerticalSplitItem
 This example shows how a form is used to update an existing records in the database.
-Notice that a new variable called **initialValue: **has been added, we load the data that we have stored in the database and then change it.
+Notice that a new variable called **initialValue:** has been added, we load the data that we have stored in the database and then change it.
 See the [execute-entity](./../Actions/execute-entity.md) action for information on how to update a record.

-**Examples:
+**Examples**:
-**See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/form/update-form-submit.jigx" target="_blank">GitHub</a>.
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/form/update-form-submit.jigx).

-**Datasource:
+**Datasource**:
-**See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/form/update-form-submit.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/form/update-form-submit.jigx).
 :::
 ::::